 Cab =16 GBP

 The day was dedicated to some south-side beach fun in Brighton.
 We took the tube to the train station, passing the St. Paul’s Cathedral on our way.

 Standing there staring at its spectacular dome and listening to the throbbing Sunday prayer bells almost made us miss our train that day.

-Brighton city is a beautiful and colorful place for a Sunday getaway.
+Brighton City is a beautiful and colourful place for a Sunday getaway.
 We walked down to the beach as soon as we reached there to find that the Brighton Palace pier was full of hustle and bustle from day-tripping visitors.
-We sat down at the Brighton beach until sunset, eating our packed snacks.
+We sat down at Brighton beach until sunset, eating our packed snacks.

 On our way back to London, we bought some snacks from M & S Food to go.
 We ended the day with dinner at Shree Krishna Vadapav in Hounslow.

 |Expenses of the day = 23.20 GBP

 DAY 6: Spending the Day at Bristol and Bath

 Today’s outing was Bristol, known mostly for its iconic suspension bridge.
 Enroute Bristol, we stepped down the train at the city of Bath.